 - Analyze data to prove effectiveness

-- Track a mix of outbound and inbound marketing strategies
+- Track and evaluate a mix of outbound and inbound marketing strategies

 Popular Marketing Automation Tools

 Examples of some of the more popular marketing automation tools include:

 Note that each tool works differently and has different features, so before you choose, talk to a variety of vendors, and ask especially about: